 Chapter 1: Working Vacation

-Darnand Penoit had hoped to spend the afternoon studying with the delicious Abiene, but instead he was in the hills above Anvil searching for goldenrod plants with this hulking nitwit for a partner.
+Darnand Penoit had hoped to spend the afternoon studying with the delicious Abiene, but instead he was in the hills above Anvil searching for goldenrod plants with this hulking nitwit.
 They were working their way through the meadow side by side so as not to miss any.
-Darnand straightened and looked over at him.
+Darnand straightened to ease the kink in his back.
+He shot a glance at his partner.

 "I feel just like a loaf of bread," Jerric said to the sky.

-"Felen is waiting for these pods," Darnand said irritably.
-What is he doing in the Mages Guild, anyway?
-Darnand wondered.
-You don't get arms like that from turning pages.
+“Felen is waiting for these pods,” Darnand snapped.
+What is this lump doing in the Mages Guild, anyway? he wondered.
+He did not grow those arms by turning pages.

-"You missed one," Darnand said.
-He pointed to the plant at Jerric's feet.
-"If you're not going to work, why are you out here?"
+“You missed one,” Darnand said.
+He pointed to the plant at Jerric’s feet.
+“If you are not going to work, why did you bother to walk this far?”

 Darnand could identify most of the alchemical plants in Cyrodiil from his books, but he had given little thought to how they grow.